 Staff from the River Authority Utilities Department demonstrate to students from Watts Elementary how pouring and washing fats, oils, and grease down the drain can cause grease build-up in pipes leading to major damage.

-Properly dispose of fats, oils, and grease to protect your pipes, the wastewater infrastructure, and keep area creeks and rivers free of contaminants. and help keep sewers FOG free by following these easy steps:
+Properly dispose of fats, oils, and grease to protect your pipes, the wastewater infrastructure, and keep area creeks and rivers free of contaminants.
+Be River Proud and help keep sewers FOG free by following these easy steps:

 - Pour oil and grease into a container, freeze it, then trash it.